 Amenities: Visitors will find restrooms, picnic areas, lots of grass and a bike path to ride or walk along.
 The bike path spans from Silver Strand to the Ferry Landing.

-Parking: There is a free parking lot
+Parking: There is a free parking lot for Coronado beach parking.

 See also: 20 Best Things to Do in Coronado